-- 6.4.1 Anti-Doping Organizations may request that laboratories analyze their Samples using more extensive menus than those described in the Technical Document for Sport Specific Analysis or the standard Sample analysis menu. - 6.4.2 Anti-Doping Organizations may request that laboratories analyze their Samples using less extensive menus than thosethan the minimal levels of analysis described in the Technical Document for Sport Specific Analysis only if they have satisfied WADA that, because of the particular circumstances of their country or sport, as set out in their test distribution plan, less extensive analysis would be appropriate obtained permission from WADA to do so as provided in the Technical Document for Sport Specific Analysis. - 6.4.3 As provided in the International Standard for Laboratories, laboratories at their own initiative and expense may analyze Samples for Prohibited Substances or Prohibited Methods not included on the standard Sample analysis menu described in, the Technical Document or specified by the Testing authority for Sport Specific Analysis or as requested by the Anti-Doping Organization that initiated and directed Sample collection.
-Results from any such analysis shall be reported to that Anti-Doping Organization and have the same validity and Consequence Consequences as any other analytical result.
+- 6.4.1 Anti-Doping Organizations may request that laboratories analyze their Samples using more extensive menus than those described in the Technical Document. - 6.4.2 Anti-Doping Organizations may request that laboratories analyze their Samples using less extensive menus than those described in the Technical Document only if they have satisfied WADA that, because of the particular circumstances of their country or sport, as set out in their test distribution plan, less extensive analysis would be appropriate. - 6.4.1 6.4.3 As provided in the International Standard for Laboratories, laboratories at their own initiative and expense may analyze Samples for Prohibited Substances or

-^{30 [}Comment to Article 6.2: For example, relevant profile information could be used to direct Target Testing or to support an anti-doping rule violation proceeding under Article 2.2, or both.]
+&lt;sup>30 [Comment to Article 6.2: For example, relevant profile information could be used to direct Target Testing or to support an antidoping rule violation proceeding under Article 2.2, or both.]

-38 [Comment to Article 6.2: For example, relevant profile information could be used to direct Target Testing or to support an anti-doping rule violation proceeding under Article 2.2, or both.]
+&lt;sup>40 [Comment to Article 6.2: For example, relevant Doping Control-related information could be used to direct Target Testing or to support an anti-doping rule violation proceeding under Article 2.2, or both.
+See also Comments to Articles 5.1 and 23.2.2.]